tommywalkie/sample-godot-rust-app/README.md

 | <img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/Godot_icon.svg" alt="drawing" height="28" width="28"/> | Godot Engine 3.2                                             | The actual game engine                         |
 | <img src="https://avatars0.githubusercontent.com/u/44036562?s=200&v=4?sanitize=true" alt="drawing" height="28" width="28"/> | Github Actions                                               | For CI/CD                                      |

-Under the hood, this boilerplate is using Github Actions, Docker, [`rust-embedded/cross`](https://github.com/rust-embedded/cross) and a headless Godot Engine instance to test, build and export for multiple platforms, allowing users to focus on game development while abstracting a lot of tedious tasks.

 ## Tutorial

 This tutorial is intended to re-create this boilerplate project from scratch and understand how things are connected while trying to make things clear for any newcomer in Godot / Rust without going too much into details.